alexandrugrigore/alexandrugrigore.github.io/index.md

     - **Industrial HiVision (until end)**
         - **Project description:** Desktop application for configuring/managing the network and the devices in the network
         - **Roles:** development, integrator, refactoring, bugfixing, testing, automated testing
-        - **Roles description:** I am a front-end and back-end developer for this application, making new features, bugfixing, testing,
+        - **Roles description:** I was a front-end and back-end developer for this application, making new features, bugfixing, testing,
         automated testing and creating documentation.
-I also create new tools that help the whole team, like helpers for testing.
+I also created new tools that help the whole team, like helpers for testing.
         - **Training role:** I helped new colleagues get acquainted with the application, the building process, the development process,
         SCRUM methodology, and other points that helped them get started.